Your cart

 Strong perimeter with reinforced edge support Extra tech may feel unnecessary for basic guest-room use

-Excellent cooling performance for a thick hybrid Heavier stomach sleepers may prefer firmer Comfort Foam or Signature
+Excellent cooling performance for a thick hybrid Heavier stomach sleepers may prefer a firmer model

 Details